AYUSH-BINDAL1/CS180-BLK-Project-5/README.md

 MarketPlaceServer

 Description: ONLY handles connections to ServerSocket and creation of Threads/Runnable Class.
 Also creates individual locks for each of the files.
-Also will handle booting of TXT files being used
+Also, will handle booting of TXT files being used

 ```java
 public class MarketPlaceServer {